Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Rank Designations

-When designing custom badges, maintain a balance between detail and clarity.
+When designing badges, maintain a balance between detail and clarity.
 While intricate designs look impressive, badges need to remain legible when worn on a uniform from several feet away.
-The best custom badges combine detailed central elements with clean, readable text that ensures both visual appeal and practical functionality.
+The best badge designs combine detailed central elements with clean, readable text that ensures both visual appeal and practical functionality.

-Law enforcement agencies typically require custom badges for multiple roles and ranks within their organization.
+Law enforcement agencies typically use different badge variations for multiple roles and ranks within their organization.
 Each type serves specific purposes and often features distinct design elements that reflect the position’s responsibilities and authority level.

 Patrol Officer Badge number, officer name, “Police Officer” designation Shield or star, silver finish